-Washington State Woman Says Two Strangers Showed Up, Impersonating Child Protection Officers, To Take Her Son
+Washington State Woman Says Two Strangers Showed Up Impersonating Child Protection Officers To Take Her Son

-A Washington (state) woman says that two people impersonating Child Protective Services (CPS) officers showed up at her home and attempted to kidnap her son, Seattle’s KIRO-TV reports.
+A Washington state woman says that two people impersonating Child Protective Services (CPS) officers showed up at her home and attempted to kidnap her son, Seattle’s KIRO-TV reports.
 Police, however, say that there are inconsistencies in the victim’s claims.

 Jessi McCombs, of Marysville, says that early Monday morning, a man and a woman showed up at her apartment complex.
 She says they were both dressed professionally, but that the woman did most of the talking.

 “Said she was with CPS and that she was there about my son’s injuries and that they were to take him into protective custody,” McCombs said.

-She also told a KIRO reporter that her four-year-old son does not have any injuries.
+She also told a KIRO reporter that her 4-year-old son does not have any injuries.

 The couple even knew the lad’s name, she says.